rustamlatypov/genre-classification/README.md

 ## Software prerequisites

-Built on Jupyter Notebook 7.2.0 and Python 3.7.
+Built with Jupyter Notebook 7.2.0 and Python 3.7.

 ## Authors